 Today, we ascend all the way to Nar village.
 Nar is very beautiful and typical Gurung village.
 You will experience the realistic existence of mountain life in Nar village.

-Day11: Excursion around Nar Village
+Day 11: Excursion around Nar Village

 Today is rest day for acclimatization or you can walk around Nar village.

-Day12: Nar village to Kang La phedi (4540m 4 hrs walk)
+Day 12: Nar village to Kang La Phedi (4540m 4 hrs walk)

 From Nar village we continue gentle ascent through the lateral moraine of Temdenzon Khola, on a nice path.
 At the bottom of Kang La, we camp on a nice grassy spot.
 Only today we camp the tent.

-Day12: Kang La Phedi to Kang La Pass (5280) to Nawal (3660m, 8-9hrs walk)
+Day 13: Kang La Phedi to Kang La Pass (5280) to Nawal (3660m, 8-9hrs walk)

-Today we have a long and hard day ahead of us, however it is very rewarding.
+Today we have a long and hard day ahead of us.
+However it is very rewarding.
 We have to cross the big Kang La pass (5280m).
 It is a very steep ascent to the top of the pass where there is a chorten and some great views of the Annapurna massif.

-Day12: Nawal to Manang (3550m, 4 hrs walk)
+Day 14: Nawal to Manang (3550m, 4 hrs walk)

 From Nawal descend all the way to down to Munji and straight walk to Manang.
 Cultivated fields appear on both sides of the path and off to the right, below a craggy mountain, we can see the village of Braga with its splendid monastery.

-Day13: Rest day in Manang (3550m)
+Day 15: Rest day in Manang (3550m)

 After reaching Manang, we take a day off for complete rest and adequate acclimatization before crossing the Thorung La.
 We can spend this day strolling down the river to see the tremendous ice-fall cascading down from the glaciated mountain peaks or by simply take in the panoramic beauty of the Annapurna mountain range and the Manang Valley.
 A short visit to Himalayan Rescue Association [HRA] aid post makes for an interesting visit.

-Day14: Manang to Yak Kharka (4110m 5 hrs walk)
+Day 16: Manang to Yak Kharka (4110m 5 hrs walk)

 From Manang, we climb to the next village of Tengi.
-We are surrounded by magnificent peaks of the Annapurna Himal, Peak 29 and Himalchuli.
-The vegetation consists of alpine grasses and scrub juniper.
+We are surrounded by magnificent peaks of the Annapurna Himal, Peak 29, and Himalchuli.
+The vegetation consists of alpine grasses and scrubs juniper.
 Climbing the path past the summer village of Gunsang, we cross the Gundon Khola via a wooden bridge.

-Day15: Yak kharka to Phedi (4450m 4 hrs walk)
+Day 17: Yak kharka to Phedi (4450m 4 hrs walk)

 Leaving Yak Kharka, we climb gradually to a ridge before descending to the headwaters of the Marshyangdi and crossing via a covered wooden bridge.
 After a short ascent up the mountain path on the right bank, we follow a narrow trail across an unstable steep slope and then descend to Thorong Phedi.

-Day16: Phedi to Thorong-La Cross (5416M)-Muktinath (3850m 9 hrs walk)
+Day 18: Phedi to Thorong-La Cross (5416M)-Muktinath (3850m 9 hrs walk)

 The gradient then eases and after around 4 hours of steady climbing, we reach the chorten and prayer flags of the pass.
-From the snow-covered mountains above, to the head of the Kali Gandaki valley below and the brown and purple hills of Mustang, which spread out before us, we are presented with a dramatic tableau.
+From the snow-covered mountains above to the head of the Kali Gandaki valley below and the brown and purple hills of Mustang, which spread out before us, we are presented with a dramatic tableau.

-Day17: Muktinath to Jomsom 3800m 9 hrs walk
+Day 19: Muktinath to Jomsom 3800m 9 hrs walk

 Jomsom is sprawled along both banks of the Kali Gandaki and from here we get fine views of the Nilgiri peaks.
-This is the last day of your trek where you will do relax having last night party with your guide and porters.
+This is the last day of your trek where you will do relax having the last night party with your guide and porters.

-Day18: Jomsom to Pokhara
+Day 20: Jomsom to Pokhara

-Day19: Pokhara to Kathmandu
+Day 21: Pokhara to Kathmandu